-Although Sweden no longer provides free tuition in its universities for non-EU/EAA students.
+Although Sweden no longer provides students the opportunity to study in Europe for free in its universities for non-EU/EAA students.
 Nevertheless, most of these institutions do provide full scholarships.
 A fully paid scholarship in Sweden includes tuition fees, living costs, travel fares and much more.
 As an international student, you have a chance to study for your PhD for free.
 Another advantage of studying in Sweden is that as a student you can work while studying.

 Universities that offer free tuition in Sweden:

 - Uppsala University